+Once developed, post your draft items, as a PDF, in the Folio dropbox for Activity 1 Part 1.
+The PDF you submit should address each of the following.

-- a.
-Draft at least 9 items to measure the latent variable to which you have been assigned.
-Details are explained below. - b.
-Post draft items, as a PDF, on the "Activity 1 Part 1 Dropbox" in Folio. - First post the latent variable name to which you have been assigned and a brief description of the latent variable plus any dimensions that should be included in the measure.
+• First, write the latent variable name to which you have been assigned and a brief description of the latent variable plus any dimensions that should be included in the measure.
 Provide citations as needed.
 For example, if the latent variable was test anxiety, the description and dimensions might appear as follows.